valhuber/ApiLogicServer/README.md

 This should now run, and return data.

 ## How to run Flask App Builder (FAB)
-This is also running (on mac at least):
+This is also running:

 ```
-cd ui/BasicWebApp
-# run run.py under IDE
+python ui/basic_web_app/run.py
 ```

 # Next Steps